California communities bring Thanksgiving to wildfire survivors

 More than 500 meals were served at pre-Thanksgiving turkey dinner Wednesday night at the Oroville Rescue Mission, where some survivors have found shelter, said volunteer Kenneth Peters.

-More than 50 people donated time and food, he said.
-"A lot of them came from way outside of the county," Peters said.
+More than 50 people donated time and food, Peters said.
+"A lot of them came from way outside of the county," he said.

-The 153,336-acre Camp Fire all but destroyed the nearby town of Paradise, California, took out nearly 14,000 residences and killed 83.
-The blaze was sparked Nov.
-8 and was near full containment Thursday as rains doused much of the state.
+The 153,336-acre Camp Fire, which all but destroyed the nearby town of Paradise, had killed 84 people and had taken out nearly 14,000 residences as of Thursday night.
+The blaze, which was sparked Nov.
+8, was near full containment Thursday as rains doused much of the state.

 Hundreds if not thousands of Camp Fire evacuees are still in shelters and makeshift campsites.
-The California Department of Forestry and Fire Protection (Cal Fire) reports that three of six shelters set up for evacuees are full.
+The California Department of Forestry and Fire Protection, or Cal Fire, reported that three of six shelters set up for evacuees were full.

-Starting at 11 a.m. local time Thursday, several nonprofits alongside the town of Paradise, World Central Kitchen and Sierra Nevada Brewing Co. began hosting Thanksgiving for survivors at Chico State.
+Starting at 11 a.m. local time Thursday, several nonprofits alongside the town of Paradise, World Central Kitchen and Sierra Nevada Brewing Co. began hosting Thanksgiving for survivors at Cal State-Chico.

 "When you notice this happening," Fieri said of the Camp Fire, "you just gotta come and help.
 We need more coming together."